Security Boundary Configuration: The Ingress-to-Validation Gate

 logger = structlog.get_logger()

-AUTH_SECRET = "ENV_SECRET_KEY" # Load from secure vault in production
+# Load from a secure vault in production; never hard-code signing secrets

 ALLOWED_SCOPES = {"registration:write", "event:admin"}